 Participants, who have achieved program goals, paid their restitution in full, remained substance free continuously for the minimum prescribed time and who have been in the program for at least 14 months are eligible for graduation.
 This is recognized as a very important event.
-Graduation ceremonies will be scheduled as needed.
+Graduation ceremonies are scheduled two (2) times a year.
+The ceremonies will be held in June on the first Wednesday following Flag Day, and in November on the Wednesday immediately prior to Veterans Day.
+As such, any participant that fulfills his/her program requirements shall remain in the program and under supervision (subject to modified conditions/requirements in the discretion of the Treatment Team) until graduation.
 Friends and family are invited to join the Veterans Treatment Court Team in congratulating the participants on their success.
 All participants are required to attend, unless excused from attendance.
 The Veterans Treatment Court Team reserves the right to add or cancel any commencement ceremony based on the number of participants who are eligible.